teddjames/AkanWeb/README.md

 ## Project Description

-A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+A web application that takes a user's birthday and calculates the day of the week they were born, then, depending on their gender, outputs their Akan Name.

 ## Author's Information